What we do

 - three bathrooms

 - a large lounge

-- a large kitchen divided into two sections to cater for halal and non-halal
+- a large kitchen divided into halal and non-halal sections

-- a utility room that consists of a washing machine, a dryer and ironing facilities.
+- a utility room with a washing machine, a dryer and ironing facilities.

 My keyworker helped me to build my confidence and now I’m a full-time student studying my A-levels

 We offer help, advice and support as soon as you contact us.
 We accept self-referrals as well as referrals from agencies.
-Some women contact us just to seek advice and support over the phone (0845 960 6011).
-Those looking for a bed at the refuge are either given a space, or if no space is available, are referred to alternative suitable support services.
+Some women contact us just to seek advice and support over the phone.
+Those needing a bed at the refuge are either given a space, or if no space is available, are referred to alternative suitable support services.

 Each woman is assigned a support worker, who will support her from crisis point through to recovery and moving on.
 Women also receive personalised support after they have left the refuge.
 We do this in-house and through our trusted external training providers.